GenusAdiantum See All Search Site

 Growth HabitClumping, Rhizomatous

 Adiantum mariesii is an extremely rare, micro fern species, which grows on wet rocks in China.
 It should not be confused with the more common and much larger Adiantum x mairisii, which is spelled differently and is a hybrid, not a pure species.

 It’s hard to see but the new fronds have a lovely yellow green color with a tinge of pink.

 Inside the crevice is a bit of sand, perlite, and some shredded sphagnum to hold the plant in place and keep it from drying out too fast.
 I didn’t record the substrate mixture details, but if I had to guess, I’d say it’s ⅓ sand, ⅓ perlite, ⅓ shredded sphagnum.

-The plant appears to do better when grown a bit more on the wet side, vs just moist.
-Since increasing water and moisture, it has begun putting more foliage out.
+The plant appears to do better when grown on the wet side, as opposed to just moist.
+Since increasing water and moisture, it has begun putting out a lot more foliage.